Move cursor over the icon to see details.

 A long-term downtrend had started on August 3, 2017 at 81.98 and reached 66.33 on June 27, 2018.
 CINF lost 15.65 points, or 19.09%, in 46 weeks.
-The chart has formed a Ascending Triangle chart pattern.
-The downtrend support line (69.55) is broken.
-Usually a broken support is considered to be a long-term bearish signal, although a short-term pull back is possible.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.
+The chart has formed a Falling Channel chart pattern.
+The downtrend resistance line (65.54) is broken.
+Usually a broken resistance is considered to be a long-term bullish signal, but since daily indicators are overbought a short-term pull back is possible.
+CINF may retest the broken resistance line.
+It is considered to be a support line now.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a long-term trend.

 Medium-term trend: [See CINF medium-term trend chart]

 A medium-term uptrend had started on June 27, 2018 at 66.33 and reached 77.99 on September 6, 2018.
 CINF gained -11.66 points, or -17.58%, in 10 weeks.
 The price is now at the 7.12% retracement level.

 Weekly Technical Indicators: [See CINF weekly technical indicators chart]